st-ty1/Artix_FreshTomato/gcc-4.5.3-toolchain_arm/README.md

 arm-uClibc-toolchain_buildroot
 HowTo: Rebuild arm-toolchain (gcc 4.5.3 + uClibc 0.9.3X.X) for FreshTomato with Buildroot (2012.02)

-0.) rsync must be installed
+0.) rsync must be installed.

 All of the folwing steps are enclosed in toolchain_arm.sh.